 Because they’re fun!

 This is, surprisingly, not uncommon as a response.
 A lot of small businesses only give cursory attention to their websites – with either no photos, or maybe a sprinkling of stock photos.
-It’s sort of a necessary nuisance that they know they have to check off the marketing list, and give it no more thought.

 Haris Bacic – Forbes

-Images are the quickest way to wrangle attention and forge a connection.
-And if you’ve hung around here long enough you’ll recognize my drumbeat of “People buy from people they know, like, and trust.”
-When you show them who you are, you’re humanizing your brand – you’re more relatable and therefore (over time and with consistency) you’re perceived as more trustworthy – and hopefully you are of course!
+If you’ve hung around here long enough you’ll recognize my drumbeat of “People buy from people they know, like, and trust.”
+When you show them who you are, you’re humanizing your brand.
+You’re more relatable and therefore (over time and with consistency) you’re perceived as more trustworthy – and hopefully you are of course!

 So, since we’re all such visual creatures, I thought I’d do a side by side comparison of a before and after website with one of my favorite clients of 2024.

-While you might not always know why you gravitate and feel more engaged by one website over another, once you see professional, consistent images across a platform you suddenly realize the impact they have.
+While you might not always know why you gravitate and feel more engaged by one website over another, once you see professional, consistent images across a platform, you realize the impact.
 Not all by themselves of course – a good, thoughtful website design that’s easy to navigate and great copy are crucial.
-But you can see how powerfully these elements work together – benefiting both the end user (potential client) and the business.
-And isn’t that the point?

 BEFORE